Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-characters.md

 With the option `-d, --dict <DICTS>` you can specify a different default character set.
 It will override the ones in `--chars`, but you can still use `-a, --add-chars` and `-x, --except` to customize it.

-You can know which characters are in each dict with the `--verbose` option.
+We provide a list with the characters, but you can know which ones are used with the `--verbose` option.
+Moreover, it will be sorted from less bright to more bright.

 You can specify multiple sets by separating them with a comma, like `-d box_all,nerd`

 The possible dicts are:

--   `default`: The default set, used only to mix with the other ones. `8dbqp'·. `
+-   `default`: The default set, used as an option to mix with the other ones. ` .·'qpbd8`
 -   `all`: All ASCII printable characters, from 32 to 126. `.-',:_~";!^r+><=*?|\L/icl)(Tv7ztJsY1x{Inuf}][CFjo23ya5SVeZ4wPhmkXGE$69qpAKbdUOgHD8RMW0&#%QNB@` (`included)
 -   `symbols`: A few symbols. ` .-':¡!+=@`
 -   `blocks`: Blocks with different shades. ` ░▒▓█`
--   `blocks_all`: Blocks with different widths and heights, not all of them are printable with a normal font. ` ▏▕▁▔░▎▗▖▂▝▘▍▃▄▐▌▞▚▀▅▒▋▆▟▙▜▛▊▓▇▉█`
+-   `blocks_all`: Blocks with different widths, heights and shades, not all of them are printable with a normal font. ` ▏▕▁▔░▎▗▖▂▝▘▍▃▄▐▌▞▚▀▅▒▋▆▟▙▜▛▊▓▇▉█`
 -   `box`: Characters used to draw boxes. `─┐┌┘└┬┴│├┤┼`
 -   `box_all`: Extended version of box. `─╭╮╯╰┐┌┘└┬┴╲╱│├┤┼╳`
 -   `box_double`: Same as box but with double lines. `═╗╔╝╚╦╩║╣╠╬`